-Niklas Therning is the founder of the RoboVM open-source project and co-founder of Trillian AB.
+Niklas Therning is the founder of the RoboVM open-source project and head geek at Trillian Mobile AB.
 He has made it his mission to bring Java and other JVM languages to iOS and do it properly.
-When he's not coding on RoboVM he works with SpamDrain, an anti-spam service operated by Trillian AB, where he does everything and anything, including Java/Scala/Web development, Linux system administration and customer support.
+Before starting RoboVM Niklas created the SpamDrain anti-spam service, where he did everything and anything, including Java/Scala/Web development, Linux system administration and customer support.
 Niklas has been presenting on RoboVM at conferences such as Oracle's JavaOne, JFokus and Devoxx.

 Heather VanCura manages the JCP Program Office and is responsible for the day-to-day nurturing, support, and leadership of the community.
 She oversees the JCP.org web site, JSR management and posting, community building, events, marketing, communications, and growth of the membership through new members and renewals.
 Heather has a front row seat for studying trends within the community and recommending changes.
 Several changes to the program in recent years have included enabling broader participation, increased transparency and agility in JSR development.